Exceen/game-categories-lite/readme.txt

 Changelog
 v1.8:
 [+]Move to gclite_filters.txt for hiding categories & apps with ms0:/ & ef0:/ specification support and filepaths for hiding apps.
-(See example gclite_filters.txt above.)
+(See example gclite_filters.txt snippet a few paragraphs above.)
 [!]Stabilize the inconsistently-displayed lists of options in the various gclite System Settings. v1.7-js1 (October 17, 2017):
 [!]Fix labels not showing on PSP go internal storage.